 7- Providing financial assistance

-Many patients face financial insecurity due to the pandemic, making it difficult to afford treatment and care.
+Many patients face financial insecurity because of the pandemic, making it difficult to afford treatment and care.
 Healthcare systems should provide financial assistance to these patients, such as covering the cost of treatment, transportation, and other expenses.

 8-Encouraging remote monitoring technologies

-Remote monitoring technologies can be used to keep track of patient’s symptoms and vital signs, which can help identify potential problems early on.
-This can help to reduce the need for in-person visits and can help to ensure that patients receive the care they need.
+Remote monitoring technologies can be used to keep track of patients' symptoms and vital signs, which can help identify potential problems early on.
+This can help reduce the need for in-person visits and ensure that patients receive the care they need.

 9-Providing education and resources on COVID-19

 Patients should be provided with education on COVID-19, including how to protect themselves from infection and what to do if they suspect they have been infected.
-This can help to reduce fear and anxiety and can help to ensure that patients receive the care they need.
+This can help to reduce fear and anxiety and ensure that patients receive the care they need.

 10- Increasing PPE and other resources